smartcontractkit/external-adapters-js/README.md

 ## Testing

-In order to test adapters locally, you may need to set environment variables such as `$API_KEY`.
+In order to e2e test adapters locally, you may need to set environment variables such as `$API_KEY`.
 These can be found in the `README.md` for every adapter.

-When running integration tests make sure that metrics are disabled (`export METRICS_ENABLED=false`) and EA server is running on random available port (`export EA_PORT=0`).
+Integration and unit tests use mocks, so there is no need to set environment variables.

 Make sure you run these commands from the ROOT of this monorepo.